adidas/api-guidelines/execution/asynchronous-tasks.md

 # Asynchronous Tasks
-If an API operation is asynchronous, but its progress could be tracked by a client, the response to such an asynchronous operation **MUST** return, in the case of success, the **202 Accepted** status code together with a `application/hal+json` representation of a new task-tracking resource.
+If an API operation is asynchronous, but its progress could be tracked by a client, the response to such an asynchronous operation **MUST** return, in the case of success, the **202 Accepted** status code together with a `application/hal+json` representation of a new **task-tracking resource**.

-## Task Resource
+## Task Tracking Resource
-The task resource **SHOULD** convey the information about the status of the asynchronous task.
+The task-tracking resource **SHOULD** convey the information about the status of an asynchronous task.

 Retrieval of such a resource using the HTTP GET Request Method **SHOULD** be designed as follows: